deorlovnis/KryptonID/Readme.md

   <img src="logo.svg">
 </p>

-# KryptonID
+#

-*Our mission is to provide secure KYC solutions for crypto, ensuring users, businesses, and governments can achieve the highest level of trust.*
+<p style="text-align: center;"><em>Our mission is to provide secure KYC solutions for crypto, ensuring users, businesses, and governments can achieve the highest level of trust.</em></p>

 ## Proof-of-Concept